santoku 1.1.0

 If

-is deprecated.
-Just use a vector argument tolabels
+rawparameter tochop().
+This replaces the parameterrawinlbl_*functions, which is now soft-deprecated.lbl_manual()is deprecated.
+Just use a vector argument tolabelsinstead.A

 I expect these to be the last important breaking changes before we release version 1.0 and mark the package as “stable”.
 If they cause problems for you, please file an issue.